magentabusiness/magentabusiness.github.io/_includes/templates/claiming/server-key-scenario.md

 {% assign peDocsPrefix = docsPrefix %}
 {% endif %}

-Let's assume you have thousands of NB IoT/LoRaWAN/Sigfox devices connected using one of ThingsBoard [Integrations](/docs/{{peDocsPrefix}}user-guide/integrations/).
+Let's assume you have thousands of NB IoT/LoRaWAN/Sigfox devices connected using one of IoT Hub [Integrations](/docs/{{peDocsPrefix}}user-guide/integrations/).
-The integration layer will automatically provision them in ThingsBoard.
+The integration layer will automatically provision them in IoT Hub.
-Assuming Tenant Admin knows the list of DevEUIs (LoRaWAN) or any other device identifiers, it is possible to generate a random Secret Key per device and upload this key to ThingsBoard as a server-side attribute using [REST API](/docs/{{docsPrefix}}reference/rest-api/) or UI.
+Assuming Tenant Admin knows the list of DevEUIs (LoRaWAN) or any other device identifiers, it is possible to generate a random Secret Key per device and upload this key to IoT Hub as a server-side attribute using [REST API](/docs/{{docsPrefix}}reference/rest-api/) or UI.
 Once this is done, tenant admin can email those keys to the Customer, or put them inside the device package box.

 ![image](/images/user-guide/claiming-devices/server-side-key-diagram.png)